^

 Treatment of spring conjunctivitis

-Acute illness with severe symptoms.
-Assign solutions of steroid preparations (for example, prednisolone, fluoromethanol) in the form of drops and ointments.
-The drugs are used no more than 1 month and during this period, carefully observe the state of the eye, conducting periodic tonometry.
-Assign chromoglycate disodium or lodoxamid in the form of drops (3-5 times a day) or ointment at night.
-The effect of the therapy is usually manifested in a few days.
+An acute disease with pronounced symptoms.
+Steroid solutions (for example, prednisolone, fluorometalone) are prescribed in the form of drops and ointments.
+The drugs are used for no more than 1 month, and during this period the condition of the eye is closely monitored, conducting periodic tonometry.
+Disodium chromoglycate or lodoxamide is prescribed in the form of drops (3-5 times a day) or ointments at night.
+The effect of the therapy usually appears after a few days.

-Anti-edemas and antihistamines play a role.
-Sometimes, under the cover of appropriate drug treatment, the spring "plaques" are removed.
-Giant papillae with an appropriately selected therapy usually regress.
-For the purpose of relief of acute symptoms, cold compresses are prescribed.
+Decongestants and antihistamines play a certain role.
+Sometimes, under the cover of appropriate drug treatment, spring "plaques" are removed.
+Giant papillae usually regress with adequately selected therapy.
+Cold compresses are prescribed to relieve acute symptoms.

-In the chronic course of spring conjunctivitis, the use of steroid drugs is not shown.
+In chronic cases of vernal conjunctivitis, the use of steroid drugs is not indicated.

 You are reporting a typo in the following text: